OmniLayer/spec/README.md

 * the crowdsale is [manually closed](#close-a-crowdsale-manually)
 * the maximum number of tokens that can be issued by a crowdsale has been credited (92,233,720,368.54775807 divisible tokens or 9,223,372,036,854,775,807 indivisible tokens, see field [Number of Coins](#field-number-of-coins)).

 An address may have only one crowdsale active at any given time, eliminating the need for participants to specify which crowdsale from that address they are participating in when they purchase.
 See [Participating in a crowdsale](#participating-in-a-crowdsale) below.
-A Transaction type 51 message with a Deadline value different from the Deadline value for that address's active crowdsale must be invalidated.

 Tokens credited to each crowdsale participant and the crowdsale owner are immediately added to the available balance belonging to the respective address and can be spent or otherwise used by that address.
 Funds raised are added to the available balance belonging to the crowdsale owner's address as soon as they are received and can be spent or otherwise used by that address.